pupilfirst/pupilfirst/docs/users/exporting_data.md

 ### Submissions

-This contains a list of all submissions from requested students (or teams) for all the targets with assignments (or only targets with review assignment).
+This contains a list of all submissions from requested students (or teams) for all the live targets with assignments (or only live targets with review assignment).
 Students are on the Y-axis, and targets are on the X-axis.
 The result of a target can be one of a couple of values depending on the _type_ of target.

 1. A blank cell indicates assignment of the target hasn't been attempted.
 2. A check-mark (`✓`) indicates assignment of the target has been completed by making a form submission, which are not reviewed by coaches.